funcompbio/practical2/practical2.md

-The Unix command `paste` allows us to paste in parallel lines of given files using a `TAB` as delimiter character by default, which can be changed with the option '-d'.
+The Unix command `paste` allows us to paste in parallel lines of given files using a `TAB` as delimiter character by default, which can be changed with the option `-d`.
 For instance, see what happens when extract two columns from the CSV file and paste them again:

 ```